NeuroSynqt™ Training Institute

 Developmental trauma is an organisational injury

-Developmental trauma doesn’t just create symptoms - it shapes how the brain organises experience over time.
+Developmental trauma doesn't only create symptoms.
+It shapes how the brain organises experience over time.

 When threat is chronic:

-The brain continues to organise around survival - even when conditions have changed.
+• The brain continues to organise around survival, even when present day life is safe.

 Three levels of trauma work